RakshithR420/AI_HANDSON_PROJECTS/DiabetesPrediction/README.md

 cd DiabetesPrediction
 ```
 # 🧠 Model Details
+- Built a custom `NeuralNetwork` class using pure Python (no high-level ML libraries)
-Trained on a diabetes dataset (e.g., PIMA Indian Diabetes Dataset)
+- Trained on the **PIMA Indian Diabetes Dataset**
+- Model training and logic are encapsulated inside `model.py`

-Model is saved using joblib or pickle in model.py
+- Model is saved using `joblib` or `pickle` for reuse

-predict() function handles the prediction logic
+- The `predict()` function handles prediction logic based on user input

 # ⚛️ Starting the Frontend (React)
 1. Install Node dependencies